mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Filter.md

 order they are listed), filter to service relationships cannot be defined at creation time.

-The following example defines a request body which creates the new filter, _test-filter_, and assigns it to a service.
+The following example defines a request body which creates a new filter.

 ```javascript
 {